Zalasus/opendrakan/doc/net_protocol.md

 u32 channel_code;
 u32 sender_object_id;
 u32 receiver_object_id;
+f64 real_time;
 u8  messageBody[];  // size is to be derived from payload size field of the packet
 ```

 Event packets
 -------------
 These represent one-shot events that happen at a certain time, but are not
 guaranteed to arrive at a given time.
+The receiver makes sure these are not
+processed before they happened, but might need to account for delays.
+It is best
+to send these as soon as possible.

 ### Object animation (downlink, reliable)
 ```